RiotMachine/ArtistsForArtists/README.md

 ### Description:

-There will be two kinds of account, tentatively named Artist and Viewer.
+There will be two kinds of account, Artist and Viewer.

 An Artist is allowed one URL path for their work of the type 'domainname.com/artistpage/...'
-Artists can make their works password protected, and can style their URL path with custom CSS.
+Artists can make their works password protected, and can custom style their URL path.

-Viewers will be able to create accounts to store favorite artist pages for which they are credentialed.
+Viewers will be able to create accounts to store favorite artist pages.
 They will also be able to comment on works and interact with artists and other users, enabling social networking of artists and fans.

 Individuals without accounts will still be able to read artist pages.
-If an artist page is password protected these guests will need to recredential themselves each time they access the site in a new browser session.
+If an artist page is password protected these guests will need to recredential themselves each time they access the site in a new browser session or if the credential changes.

 AfA stores artists' work in a database which is accessed to generate an index of each artist's work and as well as pages containing those works.
 Future iterations will provide assistance for work creation, submissions tracking, and submissions formatting.